inspirewh/techblog/README.md

 ## Installation
 * 'npm init' ,
-* Install the below packages.
+* Install the following packages:
-    - bcrypt
-    - connect-session-sequelize
-    - dotenv
     - express
     - express-handlebars
     - express-session
     - mysql2
     - sequelize
+    - bcrypt
+    - connect-session-sequelize
+    - dotenv

 ## Usage
  This application will allow users to signup to the TechBlog site.Once the user Signedup successfully,they can view all the post and comment on the other user's post.
  The user can create a new post and update/delete their own post.

 ## License